 Growing radish sprouts at home is easy and cheaper than buying them at the grocery store – if you can even find them there.
 All you need is to rinse them a couple of times a day and nature does the rest.
-Plus, they are the key ingredient to taking your sandwich to a whole new level.
+Plus, they are the key ingredient to taking your sandwich to a whole new level of flavor.

 Did you know that sprouts are a living food?

-Living foods are so good for you because they are full of living enzymes, have lots of fiber and are nutrient dense.
-The living enzymes and fiber in sprouts aid in digestion.
+Living foods are so good for you because they are superfoods, that are low in calories, rich in nutrition, full of living enzymes, have lots of fiber and are nutrient dense.
+The living enzymes and dietary fiber in sprouts aid in digestion.
 The enzymes are at their peak when food is alive because as soon as your food is picked from the plant the enzymes start dying off.
 Fiber is something that we cannot digest actually, but it plays a very important role in our digestion because it moves the food throughout our digestive tract, plus as an added bonus, it keeps us regular.

 When you eat food that is alive you get the most out of it for your body because it has the maximum amount of nutrients in it while it is still alive.
 Plus sprouts can even be good for your heart by lowering your blood cholesterol.
 There is even some evidence to suggest that they actually increase the “good” cholesterol and lower the “bad”.